baktoft/yaps/README.md

 #### How to create tables `hydros` and `detections`

-The `detections` tables contain all detections and can be constructed from csv-files exported from vendor software (remember to enable millisecond time precision in export options, if needed).
+The `detections` tables contain all detections and can be constructed from csv-files exported from vendor software (millisecond or better time resolution is necessary; remember to enable this in export options, if needed).
+We advise to, if possible, apply a linear time correction on the detection data based on overall drift of hydrophone internal clock.
 Assuming the format follows the example shown below, the function `prepDetections()` can be used.
 Data should be truncated to only cover the period you want to synchronize - i.e. get rid of all detections before and after the study period.
-Also consider to exclude data recorded while the system is only partially in place - i.e. during putting out and downloading hydrophones.
+Also consider to exclude data recorded while the system is only partially in place - i.e. during installation, retrieval and/or downloading hydrophones.
+A minimum is to exclude data from each hydrophone in periods when it was not deployed at the recording position.
+Data removal is likely most easily done after import to R.
-There are surely many other formats out there - please tell us, if you want a specific format added to `prepDetections()`.
+There are many other formats out there - please tell us, if you want a specific format added to `prepDetections()`.
 Future versions will allow extraction of detections directly from the vendor provided SQLite database.

 ``` r